soniah/blog/content/posts/2011-03-14-bjj-brisbane-5-mar-2011.md

 tags:
   - BJJ
 ---
 Results from the BJJ competition, Sat 5/Mar in Brisbane.
-I&#8217;ve left this too long, so a quick post.
+I've left this too long, so a quick post.

 <!--more-->

 My first grapple (no-gi) I submitted my opponent (Cara Johnson) by footlock in about 15 seconds, got declared the winner, then got disqualified a few minutes later by the head referee! (making Cara the winner) Reason being I rolled inwards on the footlock rather than outwards, thus putting unnecessary pressure on her knee (as you can see below.
 And my Left Foot position is a bit dodgy too).
-A rule that hadn&#8217;t lodged in my brain -- I&#8217;ll remember it now :-)
+A rule that hadn't lodged in my brain -- I'll remember it now :-)

 <img class="aligncenter size-medium wp-image-908" title="ankle" src="http://blog.snowfrog.net/wp-content/uploads/2011/03/ankle.jpeg?w=300" alt="" width="300" height="224" />